 MCP Server

-Praxis exposes its capabilities via a Model Context Protocol (MCP) server over SSE transport.
+Praxis exposes its capabilities via a Model Context Protocol (MCP) server over streamable-HTTP transport.
 This server is built into the Praxis service and provides tool access for both external AI agents and the built-in Orchestrator.

 Overview